About Us

 WELCOME

-BNS is an outdoor learning commons in New Haven, CT, rooted in consent, care, and the land.
+BNC is an outdoor learning commons in New Haven, CT, rooted in consent, care, and interdependence.
 We've been gathering at Edgerton Park since 2023 with families who believe children already know how to lead.

 We're practicing that belief together, outside, year-round.